 I walked out of the packed theater and into the lobby of the Century 16 theater in Salt Lake City just having seen the newly released Batman v Superman on March 25, 2016.
 I waited for my brother and some other friends as we all congregated outside to recap our experience of seeing this monumental movie for the very first time.
 Much like today, it was a rainy evening, and the smell of wet roads permeated the inside of the theater.
 It’s as if the rain from Gotham City carried over into the real-world, and kept that somber mood lasting even when the movie had already ended.
 It’s hard to remember the exact words shared among our group regarding our initial experience of seeing BvS, but the overwhelming feeling I had was total and utter disappointment.
 Almost a sickening feeling—a feeling of disbelief or denial that what you saw was actually real.
-I’ve only ever experienced that feeling one other time after seeing a movie for the first time (The Last Jedi left me in despair, but that’s another conversation for another day).
+I’ve only ever experienced that feeling on a few other occasions, namely after seeing a movie for the first time that I was overly excited for (The Last Jedi was the last time this happened, but that movie left me in despair, and that’s another conversation for another day).
 As I walked out of the theater with my brother, we looked at each other and knew with a certainty that our feelings about the movie were mutual.
 Most of the car ride home was spent trying to make sense of what we just had seen.
-How could the same studio that produced The Dark Knight (TDK) trilogy be the same studio that produced Batman v Superman?
+How could the same studio that produced The Dark Knight trilogy be the same studio that produced Batman v Superman?
 My mind was spinning.

 Christopher Nolan Changed the Game